Content-based Propagation of User Markings for Interactive Segmentation of Patterned Images: Results

 \section{Results}

-In Fig.~\ref{fig:nerves} we show a three-class classification of a volumetric X-ray image of peripheral nerves appearing as tubular structures.
-Using a purely intensity-based approach to pixel classification, it would be difficult to differentiate between the bright background and the bright regions inside the dark tubes.
+In Fig.~\ref{fig:nerves} we show a three-class classification of a volumetric X-ray image of a peripheral nerve with myelinated axons appearing as tubular structures.
+The data originates from a larger study \cite{dahlin2020three} which used our method as initialization for mesh-based segmentation \cite{jeppesen2020sparse}.
+Using a purely intensity-based approach to pixel classification, it would be difficult to differentiate between the bright background and the bright axons inside the dark myelin.
 Furthermore, a significant bias field makes it difficult to choose a global threshold.
-Our approach utilises a very limited user input in just one slice of the volume to differentiate between three classes: background, tubes and inside.
-Moreover, the dictionary probabilities learned from processing one slice can be used for automatic classification of all other slices in the volume, yielding a volumetric segmentation.
+Our approach utilises a very limited user input in just one slice of the volume to differentiate between three classes: background, myelin, and axon.
+Based on the dictionary probabilities learned from this one slice, our method automatically classifies all other slices yielding a volumetric segmentation.

 Fig.~\ref{fig:fibres2} shows an example of segmenting a volumetric image of a fibre composite into two classes: background class and fibre centre class.
-Using our method, a huge number of individual fibres can be segmented with a modest user input.
-The probability image of a fibre centre class precisely indicates a region for each fibre centre, and can readily be used in postprocessing for obtaining quantitative information about the spatial distribution of fibres.
-In this example we also use the result of single-slice segmentation for batch processing of a whole volume stack.
-In principle, this yields the centre line of each individual fibre.
+Using our method, a huge number of individual fibres can be segmented with modest user input.
+The probability image of a fibre centre class precisely indicates a region for each fibre centre, and can readily be used in postprocessing for obtaining information about the spatial distribution of fibres.
+In this example we also use the result of single-slice segmentation for batch processing of a whole volume stack, allowing quantification of larger material sample \cite{emerson2018statistical,emerson2018quantifying}.
 For comparison, we also show a result obtained by thresholding the intensity image.
 This nicely illustrates a challenge in segmenting densely packed fibres, when the image resolution does not suffice to clearly delineate the boundary of every individual fibre.
-In such a case, a successful segmentation requires utilisation of the repetitive patterns in the image.
-Our method accomplishes this via clustering.

 In Fig.~\ref{fig:onion} we show a three-class segmentation of onion cells.
-Since cell walls and nuclei both appear dark, a purely intensity-based method would not distinguish these two classes--a task which our method successfully solves with only a modest user input.
+Since cell walls and nuclei both appear dark, a purely intensity-based method would not distinguish these two classes -- a task which our method successfully solves with only modest user input.